DamianRubio/bookpaths/README.md

 The project makes use of the jQuery plugin [Django Dynamic Formsets](https://github.com/elo80ka/django-dynamic-formset) to deal with the insertion of bookpaths.
 The source code of the plugin is included in the `static/bookpaths_app` folder of the app.

-During the development of the project I have used the [Django import / export](https://django-import-export.readthedocs.io/en/stable/) library to load data from files.
+During the development of the project I have used the [Django import / export](https://django-import-export.readthedocs.io/en/stable/) library to bulk load data from files to test the application.
 It  has been included in the `requirements.txt` file.